 Gill's honey cake

-This well-loved recipe comes from Gill Meller, head chef at River Cottage, and it is frequently served to guests at Park Farm.
+This well-loved recipe comes from Gill Meller, head chef at River Cottage, and it is frequently served to guests at River Cottage HQ.
 One of the lovely things about this cake is that the taste will vary depending on the honey you choose.
 Try, if you can, to use a local honey.
 Not only will this be uniquely flavoured by the flowers and blossoms of your region, it's better for the environment too - bee miles, unlike other air miles, don't count towards your carbon footprint.

 Prep 20mins Cook 45mins Servs 10